braindef/debian_base_on_raspberry3/README.md

       not yet compatible stretch kernel) but it boots...

 Based on raspbain script from jmattson, TNX jmattson and Klaus M Pfeiffer.:

+credits to Hexxeh and jmattsson for the initial script

 rasbian_base
 ============